0cjs/8bitdev/README.md

 information.
 A name from this list can be passed to `paplay -D NAME .build/obj/exe/…/….wav` to load the image on your microcomputer.

+Recording should be done not with `parec` (which always writes the output in raw format) but `parecord` (use SIGINT to stop recording):

+    parecord --file-format=wav --format=u8 --channels=1 -d SRCNAME FILE.wav

+The `pavucontrol` window can be used to view levels during recording and playback.

 ### The py65 Monitor

 py65 includes a monitor, `py65mon`, that can be run from the command